How I Rank All 50 Disneyland Attractions

 16. Minnie's House.

 Pros: Much like Mickey's House, Minnie's House is a walk-through attraction that leads to a meet-and-greet location.
-The wacky, distorted shape of the house accurately mirrors the strange cartoon world of ToonTown, and the many interactive elements of this attraction makes waiting in line much more bearable.
+The wacky, distorted shape of the house accurately mirrors the wacky cartoon world of ToonTown, and the many interactive elements of this attraction makes waiting in line much more bearable.
 The house's paint palette perfectly complements the pinks and pastels that Minnie prefers to wear, immersing guests in her colorful world.
 The addition of a back patio complete with heart-shaped arbor makes the experience complete.

 Cons: When compared to Mickey's House, Minnie's House is neither as lengthy nor as elaborate.
 In many ways, guests do not have nearly as long to prepare themselves for meeting Minnie, as they attempt to put themselves into the mindset of a famous and fabulous mouse.

 17. Mickey's House and Meet Mickey.

 Pros: As the home of Disney's most famous cartoon character, this walk-through attraction is a perfect fit within the zany world of ToonTown.
 Every room of the attraction is packed with subtle and not-so-subtle nods to Mickey's many big-screen exploits, and the furniture manages to be goofy while still looking usable.
 There are many interactive elements to this attraction, including a playable piano and a watchable television, which enhance the lived-in feel of Mickey's House.
 Mickey's Movie Barn (located behind his house) is also well-themed, and the over-sized movie props really "sell" the cartoon setting of the entire attraction.